about Habitat GO

 Habitat for Humanity GO (Habitat GO) became an affiliate of Habitat for Humanity Canada in 1993.
 As one of 56 affiliates in Canada, Habitat GO is responsible for raising its own funds, organizing volunteers and building homes in partnership with families in need of affordable housing.
 The first Habitat GO home was built in 1994.

-Potential Habitat for Humanity partner families are low-income, working families living in inadequate housing and who are willing to put in 500 hours of "sweat equity."
-The Habitat model has homeowners making monthly payments on interest-free mortgages, which are 25% of their family income and includes taxes and insurance.
+Potential partner families are low-income, working families living in inadequate housing and who are willing to put in 500 hours (350 hours for single-parent families) of "sweat equity."
+Habitat homeowners make monthly payments on interest-free mortgages, which are 25% of their family income and includes taxes and insurance.
 Habitat believes that homeownership will help break the cycle of poverty facing many low-income working families.

 Habitat for Humanity does not compete with other builders as Habitat services a clientele who could never afford to buy a house or qualify for a conventional mortgage.